spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 5. You should have an Infrastructure cluster profile created in Palette for OpenStack.

-6. You should install a Private Cloud Gateway for OpenStack as described in the "**Installing Private Cloud Gateway - OpenStack**" section below.
+6. Install a Private Cloud Gateway for OpenStack as described in the **Installing Private Cloud Gateway - OpenStack** section below.
 Installing the Private Cloud Gateway will automatically register a cloud account for OpenStack in Palette.
-You can register your additional OpenStack cloud accounts in Palette as described in the "**Creating a OpenStack Cloud account**" section below.
+You can register your additional OpenStack cloud accounts in Palette as described in the **Creating a OpenStack Cloud account** section below.

 7. Egress access to the internet (direct or via proxy):